flub78/aws_cicd/doc/https_role.md

-## write an ansible role to enable https support for apache for an ubuntu node

-Here is a sample Ansible role that enables HTTPS support for Apache on an Ubuntu node:
+## A sample Ansible role that enables HTTPS support for Apache on an Ubuntu node:

-yaml

 ```yaml
 - name: Enable HTTPS support for Apache on Ubuntu